-Deputy Director, Wellcome Centre for Integrative Neuroscience and Professor of Computational Neuroscience (University of Oxford); Honorary Lecturer, Wellcome Centre for Imaging Neuroscience (UCL)
+Deputy Director, Centre for Functional MRI of the Brain (University of Oxford); Professor of Computational Neuroscience (University of Oxford); Honorary Lecturer, Wellcome Centre for Imaging Neuroscience (UCL)

 University of Oxford and University College London

-Recognized for: Elucidating the ways in which the human brain represents our world, makes decisions, and controls our behavior, from cellular mechanisms to cognitive computations.
+Recognized for: Elucidating the ways in which the human brain represents our world, makes decisions, and controls our behavior, garnered from a wide range of experimental techniques including studies of neuronal function and mathematical modelling of cognitive computations.

 Areas of Research Interest and Expertise: Computational Neuroscience, Cognitive Neuroscience, Neuroanatomy, Brain Imaging, Decision-Making